This is a never-released version of Stompin at the Savoy

 second annual American Music Festival in New York City.
 On the whole, its just

-the sextet playing a chorus of the theme while M.C.
+the sextet playing little more than a chorus of the theme while M.C.
 Ralph Berton signs off, but what

 Charlie Christian is doing in the background is truly amazing.